Thinking of Croatia Island Hopping? Here’s our Perfect Day on the Water!

-Full Disclosure: This is NOT a sponsored post.
-While living outside of Split, Croatia for 5 weeks we wanted to see the islands but, like you, found it was kind of hard to figure out.
+Full Disclosure: This is not a sponsored post.
+While spending time in Croatia we wanted to see the islands but, like you, found it was kind of hard to figure out.
 We researched this tour, paid our own money, had an unreal day, and now we’re telling you about it.

-If you want to check out the video from our day, you can watch it below.
-Warning – it will make you crave sunshine, blue waters, old towns, and the sea air in your hair!
+If you want to check out the (very amateur) video from our day, you can watch it on our YouTube Channel here.

 - A hat (with string for around your neck, perhaps)

 - Shoes with a tread and/or a sandal that’s well attached to your feet

 - Towel and bathing suit.
 You could change on our boat if needed but this might not always be possible.
 Could just wear underneath.

 - A change of underwear (if you do swim) – sitting in wet clothes makes you extra cold on the boat.

 - Wear clothes that can get wet/easy to put on or take off.